-Key achievements to date: Areas for further improvement and baseline evidence of need: All children from year 3 participate for 2 years in a 10-week quality swimming program ensuring all children can swim 25 metres by the end of key stage 2.
-All children across the school participating in at least 3 hours of quality PE across the week.
-A high proportion of children have represented the school in inter-school events The acquisition and development of a PE apprentice who is now a fully trained teaching assistant and PE coach who is able to deliver specialised PE lessons.
-A large number of disadvantaged children attending extra-curricular sports clubs and really benefitting from this both physically and mentally. strenuous physical activity, continue to develop the gymnastics Build up links with a wider variety of community based sport clubs Continue to broaden the experiences across a wider range of sports Continue to promote the range of extra-curricular sports clubs for the disadvantaged children within the school.
+Key achievements to date: Areas for further improvement and baseline evidence of need: All children across the school participating in at least 3 hours of quality PE across the week. strenuous physical activity, continue to develop the gymnastics Build up links with a wider variety of community based sport clubs Continue to broaden the experiences across a wider range of sports Continue to promote the range of extra-curricular sports clubs for the disadvantaged children within the school.